If you're watching the 2020 US Open at Winged Foot, you may have noticed many golfers are wearing shoes with theme of winged feet.

 Some of those winged-themed golf shoes are from Nike Golf, with the shoes part of the special Wing It collection.

-There are five Winged Foot models as part of the collection, with special versions of the Roshe G Tour, Air Zoom Infinity Tour NRG, Air Max 97 G, Air Zoom Victory Tour NRG and the Jordan V G, all featuring a tie-dye look inspired by the Haight-Ashbury district in the summer of 1967, when the concept was created.
+There are five Winged Foot models as part of the collection, with special versions of the Roshe G Tour, Air Zoom Infinity Tour NRG, Air Max 97 G, Air Zoom Victory Tour NRG and the Jordan V G.

 The question for a lot of golf fans is: How do I get my hands on those Winged Foot Nike golf shoes?
 The good news is Nike already has you covered.